idemeum/idemeum.github.io/docs-source/ws1access.md

 As a result of tenant provisioning we will share the SAML XML metadata file URL with you that you will need to use to set up federation with WS1 Access.

 !!! tip "Tip"
-    Metadata XML fill link will have the following format `https://<your tenant name>/api/saml/metadata/idp.xml`.
+    Metadata XML file link will have the following format `https://<your tenant name>/api/saml/metadata/idp.xml`.

 ### 2. Configure Workspace ONE Access for federation